NirmalWi/QR-code-generator-and-reader/README.md

 The project's configuration is managed through the `application.yml` file.
 It contains the server port and file paths for generating and reading QR codes.
 You can modify these settings to suit your environment.

+## Contributing

+Contributions are welcome!
+If you have any ideas, improvements, or bug fixes, please open an issue or submit a pull request.

 ## License